 - Source reference, such as statement page, file name, or row ID

-In practice, a cleaned sheet often keeps both the raw and normalized versions side by side: original Japanese description, normalized description, original date, normalized YYYY-MM-DD date, debit, credit, balance, and a source reference you can trace back to the statement.
+A cleaned sheet often keeps raw and normalized versions side by side: original Japanese description, normalized description, original date, normalized YYYY-MM-DD date, debit, credit, balance, and a source reference you can trace back to the statement.

-If your next step is to import Japanese bank transactions into Excel for reconciliation, month-end review, or accounting system upload, the goal is not a spreadsheet that merely looks tidy.
-You need one that holds up when someone filters by posting date, traces a transaction back to the statement, tests balances, or revisits the file during audit support.
-That is the standard to normalize to.
+If the next step is to import Japanese bank transactions for reconciliation, month-end review, or accounting upload, the goal is a spreadsheet that holds up when someone filters by posting date, traces a transaction back to the statement, or revisits the file during audit.

 When PDF Statements and Scanned Files Need OCR Extraction